mre/mre.github.io.v3/content/2020/sponsors/index.md

 **Phase 1: Ship early 🚀**

-We decided for a soft launch: deploy the site and let the crawlers index it.
-The page is statically rendered and follows some basic SEO guidelines, so we gradually saw our search engine rankings improve.
+We decided for a soft launch: deploy the site as early as possible and let the crawlers index it.
+The fact that the page is statically rendered and follows some basic SEO guidelines sure helped with improving our search engine rankings over time.

 **Phase 2: Ask for feedback from your target audience 💬**

 After we got some organic traffic and our first votes, we reached out to our developer friends to test the page and vote on tools they know and love.
-This served as an early validation, and we got some honest feedback, which helped us catch the most blatant problems.
+This served as an early validation, and we got some honest feedback, which helped us catch the most blatant flaws.

 **Phase 3: Prepare announcement post 📝**

-We wrote a blog post which, even if clickbaity, got the job done: [Static Analysis is Broken -- Let's Fix It!](https://analysis-tools.dev/blog/static-analysis-is-broken-lets-fix-it) It pretty much captures our frustration about the space and why an open platform is needed.
+We wrote a blog post which, even if clickbaity, got the job done: [Static Analysis is Broken &mdash; Let's Fix It!](https://analysis-tools.dev/blog/static-analysis-is-broken-lets-fix-it) It pretty much captures our frustration about the space and why building an open platform is important.
 We could have done a better job explaining the technical differences between the different analysis tools, but that's for another day.

 **Phase 4: Announce on social media 🔥**

-Shortly before the official announcement, we noticed that the search functionality was broken.
-Turns out, we reached the free quota on Algolia a biiit quicker than expected. 😅 No biggie: quick exchange with Algolia's customer support, and they moved us over to the open-source plan (which we didn't know existed until that point).
+Shortly before the official announcement, we noticed that the search functionality was broken (of course).
+Turns out, we hit the free quota limit on [Algolia](algolia.com/) a biiit earlier than expected. 😅 No biggie: quick exchange with Algolia's customer support, and they moved us over to the open-source plan (which we didn't know existed).
 We were back on track!

 > Site note: Algolia customer support is top-notch.
-Responsive, knowledgeable
+Responsive, tech-savvy,
 > and helpful.
 Using Algolia turned out to be a great fit for our product.
 > Response times are consistently in the low milliseconds and the integration
 > with Gatsby was quick and easy.